 White Collar Crime Defense

-White-collar crimes refer to state and federal offenses that are most often for financial gain and accomplished without violence or the threat of violence.
+White collar crimes refer to state and federal offenses that are most often committed for financial gain and accomplished without violence or the threat of violence.
 White collar crimes are so named because the individuals accused of committing these crimes are generally executives, doctors, businessmen and other individuals who have white collar jobs.

 The attorneys at Varghese Summersett PLLC are often called upon to defend individuals facing white collar accusations, particularly at the federal level.
-Part of the reason for this is our team includes former federal prosecutors.
+Part of the reason is that our team includes former federal prosecutors.
 This experience gives us insight into how federal prosecutors approach cases, their limitations, their resources, and their weaknesses.
-We’ve also been to trial – both before federal judges and federal juries – and we have tried complex federal criminal cases.
+We’ve tried complex federal criminal cases before judges and juries.

-Another reason we are called upon to defend white collar cases is our attorneys are particularly adept at investigating and defending complicated financial crime allegations – even in cases that other attorneys shy away from.
+Our attorneys are also particularly adept at investigating and defending complicated financial crime allegations – even in cases that other attorneys shy away from.
 In fact, we are often consulted or brought in by large civil firms to assist in white collar cases.

-Finally, our firm has an understanding of technology that is superior to that of most practicing attorneys.
+Our attorneys include three Board Certified Criminal Law Specialists, the highest designation a criminal lawyer can reach in Texas.
+We also understand technology better than most practicing attorneys.
 Our firm is very interested in the convergence of law and technology, especially in areas where the law is developing to keep up with advancements in technology.
 We are also particularly interested in preventing and curbing illegal government intrusion into the lives of private citizens through the use of technology.
 As a result, we have been called upon to defend cases that had hundreds of co-defendants in which we spearheaded arguments based on a greater command of the technology the government used, and our arguments were adopted by many other attorneys across the country.

 Examples of White Collar Crimes